abdurrahman-s/capstone-pakistan-ecommerce/README.md

 - scipy
 You can install the required libraries using pip:

-`Copy code
-pip install jupyter pandas numpy matplotlib seaborn`
+`pip install jupyter pandas numpy matplotlib seaborn`

 ## Usage
 To run the notebook, follow these steps: